You’ve seen the news stories.

 — USA Today, 1/22/18

-Great, they conveniently can’t turn off what they took it upon themselves to start.
-This should keep those all-important, multimillion dollar taxpayer-funded grants coming in!
+Great, they conveniently won’t turn off what they took it upon themselves to start.
+This should keep those all-important, multimillion dollar taxpayer-funded grants coming in regardless of the ramifications to the unconsulted public!

-So when you see that fine haze in what should have been a crisp, blue sky (much of which has been deposited against our knowledge), know that it will eventually come down on all of us; either in the form of erratic weather events and/or “side effects” of toxic chemicals no American gave them authorization to dump on us in the first place.
+So when you see that fine haze in what should have been a crisp, blue sky (deposited without our knowledge or consent), know that it will eventually come down on all of us; either in the form of erratic weather events and/or toxic chemical “side effects” no American citizen gave them authorization to dump on us in the first place.